 Provides abstracts and citations to scholarly literature in the psychological, social, behavioral, and health sciences.
 Includes material relevant to psychologists and professionals in related fields such as psychiatry, management, business, education, social science, neuroscience, law, medicine, and social work.

-A unique work of reference, covering the book, broadly conceived, throughout the world from ancient to modern times.
+Available in both print and ebook form, this unique work of reference covers the book, broadly conceived, throughout the world from ancient to modern times.
 It includes traditional subjects such as bibliography, palaeography, the history of printing, editorial theory and practice, textual criticism, book collecting, and libraries, but it also engages with newer disciplines such as the history of the book and the electronic book.
 It pays particular attention to how different societies shape books and how books shape societies.

 Web Resources in Rhetoric & Writing